sonhnguyen/automation-web-testing-watir/README.md

 	* Wait and wait ...
 There should be a list of completed items consecutively appear on the browser screen.
 Keep sliding down until everything is completed.
 There is a Continue button at the bottom of the screen. click it

-	* On the next screen, on 'Username', 'Password' we type 'Testertester1*'.
+	* On the next screen, on 'Username' we type 'tester', 'Password' we type 'Testertester1*'.
 On 'First name' 'Last name' we type 'Tester'.
 On 'Email address' we type 'tester@cs423.com'.
 Then click 'Update profile'

 	* On the next screen, 'Full site name' and 'Short site name' we type 'CS423Test'.
 Click 'Save changes'

 	* Profit

-	* Your username will be 'tester' and password will be 'Testertester1'
+	* Your username will be 'tester' and password will be 'Testertester1*'

 # Functions: